musicslayer/makefile_cpp/README.md

 - Command line options such as verbosity
 - Support for cpp and h files in subfolders

+# Environments
+This repository uses [GitHub Actions](https://github.com/musicslayer/makefile_cpp/actions) to test that this makefile works on Linux, MacOS, and Windows.
+There are three .yml files each capable of spawning a job run:
+- build.yml will test that the code can be built
+- lint.yml will lint the code
+- run.yml will test that the code can be built and that the release version can run

+Any output from linting and running is also copied into an artifact text file.

 # Folder Structure
 This makefile assumes a few things about the folder structure of your project:
 - All cpp files are in a folder called "src".
 They may be in subfolders.